IBM-ICP4D/icp4d-serviceability-cli/README.md

           --type=master|worker: If the current node will be master or worker.
 For add-ons, choose worker --install_dir=<install directory>
           --data_dir=<data directory> mandatory for worker node
+       --preinstall25: Run pre-installation requirements checks (CPU, RAM, and Disk space, etc.) for Cloud Pak Data 2.5.
+Any version prior should use --preinstall
+          --type=master|worker: If the current node will be master or worker.
+For add-ons, choose worker
        --health: Run post-installation cluster health checker
        --health=local: Run post-installation health check locally on individual node --collect=smart|standard: Run log collection tool to collect diagnostics and logs files from every pod/container.
 Default is smart